logzio/logz-docs/_source/logzio_collections/_log-sources/iks.md

 -n kube-system
 ```

-#### 2. Deploy the DaemonSet
+##### Deploy the DaemonSet

-For an RBAC cluster:
+For an RBAC cluster, run:

 ```shell
 kubectl apply -f https://raw.githubusercontent.com/logzio/logzio-k8s/master/logzio-daemonset-rbac.yaml
 ```

-Or for a non-RBAC cluster:
+Or, if you have a non-RBAC cluster, run this instead:

 ```shell
 kubectl apply -f https://raw.githubusercontent.com/logzio/logzio-k8s/master/logzio-daemonset.yaml
 ```

-For container runtime Containerd:
+For container runtime Containerd, run:

 ```shell
 kubectl apply -f https://raw.githubusercontent.com/logzio/logzio-k8s/master/logzio-daemonset-containerd.yaml
 ```

-#### 3. Check Logz.io for your logs
+#####  Check Logz.io for your logs

 Give your logs some time to get from your system to ours,
 and then open [Kibana](https://app.logz.io/#/dashboard/kibana).